 - Chopped basil or flat-leaf parsley for garnish

-- 2 tablespoons of tomato paste
+- Two tablespoons of organic tomato paste

-- 1 teaspoon of dried basil
+- One teaspoon of dried basil

 - 1/2 teaspoon oregano